Matt Ryan bolsters MVP bid, leads Falcons past Saints 38-32

 PAYTON'S FUTURE

-Saints coach Sean Payton is facing questions about his future after a third straight 7-9 season.
+Saints coach Sean Payton declined comment about his future after a third straight 7-9 season.

 Payton was once the toast of New Orleans, posting a record of 62-34 over his first six years with the team, including four playoff appearances and the franchise's lone Super Bowl title.